CtrlK

 Actionability

-The only concrete commands are the two hook invocations (pre-task and post-task), which are minimal and lack context on when/how to use them.
-There are no executable code examples, no workflows for performing LoRA fine-tuning, pattern discovery, or LLM routing.
-The skill describes capabilities rather than instructing Claude on what to do.
+The skill provides almost no executable guidance.
+The only concrete commands are two hook invocations (pre-task and post-task), but there's no explanation of how to actually use SONA for learning, fine-tuning, pattern discovery, or LLM routing.
+The bulk of the content describes capabilities and benchmarks rather than instructing Claude on what to do.

 1 / 3